COVID-19 pandemic in the Cook Islands: Responses

 As a precautionary measure, flights from destinations other than New Zealand were cancelled in mid-March 2020, and non-essential surgeries cancelled.
 On 26 March, Prime Minister Henry Puna announced that 'Code Yellow' measures would be in place in the islands, by which public gatherings are restricted.
 On 15 August, the Government has temporarily closed its air borders to any travellers in response to the re-emerging of COVID-19 cases in Auckland, New Zealand.

 In early May 2021, the New Zealand and Cook Islands governments agreed to establish a travel bubble between the two territories from 17 May.
-Travelers have to be present for at least 14 days in either NZ or the Cook Islands in order to participate in the travel bubble.
+Travellers have to be present for at least 14 days in either NZ or the Cook Islands in order to participate in the travel bubble.

 On 17 August 2021, the Cook Islands moved to Alert Level 2 following a New Zealand COVID-19 outbreak in Auckland.
 This is the first time the Alert Level has been raised from Level 1 since the strengthened COVID-19 response system was introduced on 27 April 2021.
 Within the first 5 days of following the Alert Level being raised 1788 PCR swabs for COVID-19 tests were processed targeting all passengers who arrived in the Cook Islands during 2–16 August 2021.
 As of 23 August 2021, all tests were negative.
 Flights from New Zealand operated as cargo-only.

 On 13 March 2022, Prime Minister Brown announced several major changes to the island nation's travel policies in response to changes in New Zealand's COVID-19 mitigation policies: